-I have a March resource round-up for you today.
+I’m sharing a few of my favorite March activities with you today.
 I cannot believe we are already heading into March!
-The post is long, but filled with all sorts of fabulousness and a FREEBIE, too!!
+The post is long, but filled with all sorts of word work and writing fabulousness and a FREEBIE, too!!

 A couple of things happen when March rolls around each year.
 I get a little nervous that the school year is in its last stretch and yet there is so much left to do.
 And I get so excited that the school year is almost over and it is in its last stretch!

 I love changing my bulletin boards in March.
 Each writing activity my class does brings so much brightness to the room.
 I wanted to share a few of my favorite March resources.

 Celebrating reading during that final week of February always seems a bit odd.
 I mean, we celebrate reading EVERY DAY in first grade.
 To drive the point home, and welcome spring, we make leaping frogs.

 Frogs wearing bathing suits, reading a book, and wearing an optional hat.